-This type of touring bike is ready to take racks and bags, however is best suited to lighter loads and road-only use.
-Typically you will find 700c wheels with narrow tyres, similar geometry to a road bike and higher gear ratios: all of which are perfect for sealed roads.
+This style of bike is ready to take racks and bags, however, is best suited to lighter loads and road-only use.
+Typically you will find 700c wheels with narrow tyres, similar geometry to a road bike and higher gear ratios – all of which are perfect for sealed roads.
 If you’re wondering how a cyclocross bike compares to a touring bicycle, head HERE.

-Trekking bikes are based on a ‘hybrid’ bicycle and are most popular with European brands.
+Based on a ‘hybrid’ bicycle this style of bike is most popular with European brands.
 They are often designed around light loads, equipped with a rear rack only, a suspension fork, an aluminium frame and gear ratios suited to sealed roads and bicycle paths.
-They take a bit of speed from the light touring category and make it super upright and comfortable.
+Trekking bikes can be as fast as ‘light touring’ bikes, but with the added bonus that they are more upright.

-This category of touring bike is essentially a mountain bike, with provision for racks and water bottles.
+This category of touring bicycle is essentially a mountain bike with provision for racks and water bottles.
 Most often made from steel, MTB Tourers are aimed at the off-road and bikepacking crowd because of the generous tyre clearances on offer.
-But be aware, these bikes are truly jack-of-all-trades; some users find the head tubes too short, the geometry unstable with panniers and the chainstays too short.
+But be aware, these bikes are truly jack-of-all-trades: some users find the head tubes too short, the geometry unstable with heavy bags and the chainstays too short.
 This is the price you pay for a bike that can shred off-road.
 Don’t forget to check out my list of adventure touring bikes.

-A long distance touring bike is designed around bike travel on all types of terrain, and is capable with heavy loads.
-Most often steel, long distance frames are stiffer than anything else available because they use heavier frame tubing in larger diameters.
-They have a wide range of gear ratios to get you up the steepest hills, provision for a front rack, three bidon cage mounts, long chainstays for ample heel clearance of your rear panniers, and a long, stable wheelbase.
+Long Distance bikes have a wide range of gear ratios to get you up the steepest hills, provision for a front rack, comfortable seats, three bidon cage mounts, long chainstays for ample heel clearance of your rear panniers, and a long, stable wheelbase.
 In addition, you will be able to mount touring specific tyres over 40c (700c) or 2.0″ (26″) in size.
 Long Distance touring bikes are what I recommend for big tours.

 Premium Long Distance

-We have added this category to highlight brands which build the most capable, high end touring bikes.
-Products you will see in use include the Rohloff 14 speed hub, Pinion gearbox, Gates Carbon Belt Drive and Schmidt dynamo hubs.
+I have added this category to highlight brands which build the most capable, high-end touring bikes.
+Products you will see featured on these bikes include the Rohloff 14 speed hub, Pinion gearbox, Gates Carbon Belt Drive and Schmidt dynamo hubs.

 I mention frame geometry a number of times in this resource.
-If you are interested in understanding everything about bicycle frame geometry for touring bikes, make sure you read our article, Understanding Bicycle Frame Geometry.
+If you are interested in understanding the intricacies of bicycle frame geometry for touring bikes, make sure you read my article: Understanding Bicycle Frame Geometry.